Mercandj/presentation/mwm-3-kotlin-1/presentation/PITCHME.md

 ```

 Note:
-- The primary constructor needs to have at least one parameter
+- The primary constructor needs to have at least one parameter.
-- All primary constructor parameters need to be marked as val or var;
+- All primary constructor parameters need to be marked as val or var.

 ---